cbrannon123/sei/work/w11/d3/01-full-stack-react/01-full-stack-react.md

 $ npm start
 ```

-#### IMPORTANT REMINDER - Backend Development

-Just to be clear, the Express backend is fully configured and ready for additional backend functionality to be coded.

-When the time comes, be sure to add folders such as `routes`, `models` & `controllers` to keep your backend code organized.

-Additionally, in a SPA, the routes will be API-type routes, i.e., they should be namespaced using `/api` and respond with JSON, not EJS views.

 #### Review

 **When browsing to `localhost:3001`, what version of the app will you be viewing?**

 **What command must we run in Terminal to update the production code?**

+### IMPORTANT REMINDER - Backend Development

+Just to be clear, the Express backend is fully configured and ready for additional backend functionality to be coded.

+When the time comes, be sure to add folders such as `config`, `routes`, `models` & `controllers` to keep your backend code organized.

+Additionally, in a SPA, the routes will be API-type routes, i.e., they should be namespaced using `/api` and respond with JSON, not EJS views.
+Refer to the **Producing an API in Express** lesson in week 5 / day 2 for details.

+You will also want to refer to the Mongoose related lessons to refresh your recollection of how to define schemas and perform CRUD using Mongoose models.
+Also, consider using async/await when working with Mongoose models this go around.

 ## Configure React for Full-stack Development